Back to blog

 1. Upgrade Your Conversion Tracking with Enhanced Conversions

 Accurate conversion tracking is the foundation of campaign optimization.
-In 2025, privacy restrictions and limited cookies make traditional tracking less reliable.
-That’s where Enhanced Conversions come in.
+In 2026, privacy restrictions and the deprecation of third-party cookies make traditional tracking less reliable than ever.
+That's where Enhanced Conversions come in.

 This feature uses hashed first-party data like email addresses or phone numbers to help Google more accurately match conversions to ad interactions — even when cookies are blocked.